Creighton Abrams

-Creighton Williams Abrams Jr. (September 15, 1914 – September 4, 1974) was a United States Army general who commanded military operations in the Vietnam War from 1968 to 1972, which saw United States troop strength in South Vietnam reduced from a peak of 543,000 to 49,000.
+Creighton Williams Abrams Jr. (15 September 1914 – 4 September 1974) was a United States Army general who commanded military operations in the Vietnam War from 1968 to 1972.
 He was then Chief of Staff of the United States Army from 1972 until his death in 1974.

 In 1980, the United States Army named its then new main battle tank, the M1 Abrams, after him.
 The IG Farben building in Germany was also named after Abrams from 1975 to 1995.

 Military career

 Early career

-Abrams graduated from the United States Military Academy at West Point in the Class of 1936 (ranked 185th of 276 in the class), and served with the 1st Cavalry Division from 1936 to 1940, being promoted to first lieutenant in 1939 and temporary captain in 1940.
+Abrams graduated from the United States Military Academy at West Point in the Class of 1936, ranking 185th of 276 in the class.
+His classmates included Benjamin O. Davis Jr. and William Westmoreland.
+He served with the 1st Cavalry Division from 1936 to 1940, being promoted to first lieutenant in 1939 and temporary captain in 1940.

 Abrams became an armor officer early in the development of that branch and served as a tank company commander in the 1st Armored Division in 1940.

 World War II

 During World War II, Abrams served in the 4th Armored Division, initially as regimental adjutant (June 1941 – June 1942), battalion commander (July 1942 – March 1943), and regiment executive officer (March–September 1943) with the 37th Armor Regiment.
-In September 1943, a reorganization of the division redesignated the 37th Armor Regiment to the 37th Tank Battalion, which Abrams commanded; he also commanded Combat Command B of the division during the Battle of the Bulge.
+In September 1943, a reorganization of the division redesignated the 37th Armor Regiment to the 37th Tank Battalion, which Abrams commanded.
+He commanded Combat Command B of the division during the Battle of the Bulge, and entitled to wear the French Fourragère as a member of the 4th Armored Division.

 During this time Abrams was promoted to the temporary ranks of major (February 1942), lieutenant colonel (September 1942), and colonel (April 1945).
-Abrams was promoted to lieutenant colonel eleven days before his 28th birthday.
+Abrams was promoted to lieutenant colonel at age 27 years, 11 months.

-During much of this time, the 4th Armored Division (led by the 37th Tank Battalion) was the spearhead for General George S. Patton's Third Army, and Abrams was consequently well known as an aggressive armor commander.
+During much of this time, the 4th Armored Division, led by the 37th Tank Battalion, was the spearhead for General George S. Patton's Third Army.
+Abrams was well known as an aggressive armor commander.
 By using his qualities as a leader and by consistently exploiting the relatively small advantages of speed and reliability of his vehicles, he managed to defeat German forces that had the advantage of superior armor and superior guns.
-He was twice decorated with the Distinguished Service Cross for extraordinary heroism, on September 20 and December 26, 1944.
+He was twice decorated with the Distinguished Service Cross for extraordinary heroism, on 20 September and 26 December 1944.
 General George Patton said of him: "I'm supposed to be the best tank commander in the Army, but I have one peer—Abe Abrams.
 He's the world champion."

 Frequently the spearhead of the Third Army during World War II, Abrams was one of the leaders in the relief effort that broke up the German entrenchments surrounding Bastogne and the 101st Airborne Division during the Battle of the Bulge.
-In April 1945, he was promoted to (temporary) colonel but reverted to lieutenant colonel during the post-war demobilization.
+In April 1945, he was promoted to temporary colonel but reverted to lieutenant colonel during the post-war demobilization.
 On April 23, 1945, Will Lang Jr. wrote a biography of Abrams called "Colonel Abe" for Life.